Sports in Texas: Soccer

 Before the Austin FC deal was finalized, MLS Commissioner Don Garber had stated publicly that a third city in Texas—either San Antonio or Austin—was under consideration for a possible MLS expansion franchise.
 At that time, only San Antonio had a professional minor league soccer team; San Antonio FC play in the second-tier USL Championship, but another Texas team, Austin Bold FC, joined in 2019.
 Bold FC effectively replaced the Austin Aztex, which joined the USL Championship in 2015, when the competition was known as the United Soccer League, but only played one season.
 The Aztex went on hiatus while seeking to build a new stadium, but eventually folded after being unable to secure a site.
 Eventually, a new deal for a stadium on the grounds of the Circuit of the Americas emerged, clearing the way for Bold FC to join the league.
 Bold FC isn't currently active in the league, pending a move to Fort Worth.
 Texas currently has three active teams in the USL Championship—Rio Grande Valley FC Toros, which began play in 2016 as the reserve side of the Dynamo, San Antonio FC which also began play in 2016, and El Paso Locomotive FC, which started play in 2019.
 Another professional team, North Texas SC, began play in 2019 as the reserve side of FC Dallas, playing in the newly launched third-level USL League One.
 It has since moved to another third-level league, MLS Next Pro, which began play in 2022 as the de facto successor to MLS' former reserve league.

 In 2014, the Houston Dash, owned and operated by Dynamo FC and also playing at Shell Energy Stadium, joined the National Women's Soccer League, the longest-tenured and most prominent of the country's two current top-level women's leagues.
 Texas also fields 12 teams in the Women's Premier Soccer League, the second-highest league in the United States soccer pyramid.
 Those teams are the El Paso Surf, DKSC BADTOP, FC Dallas, SouthStar FC, AHFC Royals, Austin Rise FC, Bat Country FC, Challenge Red Devils, Corinthians FC of San Antonio, Houston Aces, Lonestar SC and San Antonio Blossoms.

 The Cotton Bowl in Dallas hosted six matches during the 1994 FIFA World Cup.
-During the 2026 FIFA World Cup, matches will be held at AT&T Stadium in the Dallas-Fort Worth Metroplex and NRG Stadium in Houston.
-Along with California, Texas is one of two states which will host 2026 FIFA World Cup matches at two stadiums in their respective state.
+During the 2026 FIFA World Cup, matches were held at AT&T Stadium in the Dallas-Fort Worth Metroplex and Reliant Stadium in Houston.
+Along with California, Texas is one of two states which hosted 2026 FIFA World Cup matches at two stadiums in their respective state.